-Harris, an 18-year-old who performs under the sole name of Ciara, has been dubbed the First Lady of "Crunk & B," a genre of music described as a grinding, dancefloor-friendly alternative to R&B. Her 2004 album, "Goodies," topped the charts, and she has been nominated at the 19th annual Soul Train Music Awards in four categories, including best R&B/soul single, female ("Goodies") and best R&B/soul or rap new artist.
+Harris was an 18-year-old who performed under the stage name of Ciara and was dubbed the First Lady of "Crunk & B," a genre of music described as a grinding, dance floor-friendly alternative to R&B. Her 2004 album, "Goodies," topped the charts, and she was nominated at the 19th annual Soul Train Music Awards in four categories, including best R&B/soul single, female ("Goodies") and best R&B/soul or rap new artist.

-She was born male, but a botched circumcision did irreparable harm to her manly parts, so her parents opted to have what was left of her made into a girl.
+She was born male but a botched circumcision did irreparable harm to her manly parts, so her parents opted to have what was left of her gentialia converted to feminine form.

 She started life as an intersexual, a person of mixed genders.
-Once again, a surgical solution was sought on her behalf, but in this version of the whisper, it was to correct her body to being wholly one gender rather than a mixture of the two.
+A surgical solution was sought on her behalf to correct her body to being wholly one gender rather than a mixture of the two.

 (NOTE: 'Intersexual' is the preferred medical term for persons of ambiguous gender, replacing 'hermaphrodite.'
 Follow the link provided in the "Additional Information" section of this page for more information on intersexuality.)

-She voiced this startling disclosure on national television, with The Oprah Winfrey Show often named as the venue in which she made this revelation.
+Ciara herself voiced this startling disclosure on national television, with the Oprah Winfrey Show often named as the venue in which she made this revelation.

-The assertion that Ciara was on The Oprah Winfrey Show is false; we can find no record of her having been a guest on that show.
+The assertion that Ciara announced her transformation from male to female on The Oprah Winfrey Show is false; we found no record of her ever having appeared as a guest on that show at the time this rumor was current..
 Many urban legends which feature a shocking revelation being made on a TV show name Oprah's as the one where it was voiced (e.g., designer Liz Claiborne confides she doesn't design for African-American women because "their hips are too big," designer Tommy Hilfiger states "If I knew that blacks and Asians were going to wear my clothes, I would have never designed them," the CEO of Procter & Gamble admits his company tithes ten per cent of its revenues to the Church of Satan).
-We haven't figured out why this is, other than Oprah Winfrey seeming like the kind of person one could tell anything to.

-The singer herself has denied the rumor.
-The New York Daily News quoted Ciara on this subject:
+The singer herself denied the rumor.
+The New York Daily News quoted her as saying

 R&B sensation Ciara just wants everyone to know: She's all woman.
 "You know what's funny?
 The rumor that I used to be a man," she told us at the launch party for Vibe Vixen magazine at Frederick's.